 When you login to your bank’s website, you provide your credentials — your username and password — in order to access the first page of the site.
 In return, the server generates a cryptographically secure token — basically some random data that would be hard for someone else to guess — and sends it back to your browser.
 After that, as you navigate around the website, whenever you click to bring up a new page, the browser sends the token along with the page request.
 (In browser terminology, the token is a cookie.)
 Since the server knows it gave out that token to a user who provided valid credentials for your account, possession of the token proves you are the owner of the account without your having to send along the username and password with every request.

 Annie’s plan works the same way.
 She can send a message like this to Bob’s public account, referring to a randomly made-up order amount and using a made-up name (this is my example, not hers):

 Thank you for your order.
 Your credit card will be billed $21.57.

 If you have any questions, please refer to order number 1807561.

 Bob can then respond from the private account that he used to contact Annie earlier:

 Got your message.
-Here’s the information you asked for: The amount is $21.57 and the sales associate’s name was Margaret P. Granholm.
+Here’s the information you asked for: The amount is $21.57, the order number is 1807561, and the sales associate’s name was Margaret P. Granholm.